awslabs/sagemaker-debugger/documentation/sagemaker.md

 available, but you can write custom rules and use those.

 ## Example Usage (Sagemaker Fully Managed)
 This setup will work for any script without code changes.
-This exa Tensorflow 1.15.
+This example shows Tensorflow 1.15.
 See the [JSON specification](https://link.com) section of API.md for details on the JSON configuration.

 This example uses TensorFlow.